Jeremx20/cpt298-keycloak-iam-proposal/proposal.md

 - July 5th is not very far out.
 - We will probably need Admin excess
----
-- We will work on this as a top priority
+- to mitigate these problems we will work on this as a top priority

 ---